 - You can e-mail all City Council members at once by using: email@example.com

 - Under the Colorado Open Records Act (CORA) all emails to and from City Council are subject to public disclosure, with limited exceptions.
-To promote transparency, emails are available for review in the City Clerk’s Office.
-Emails which contain “#private#” in the subject line of the email will not be automatically placed in the public file, however, the City of Loveland can't guarantee that email to or from Council marked "#private#" will remain private under CORA
+Most communications will be accessible to anyone via Global Relay’s email database that can be tapped from any internet-connected computer or handheld device.
+Emails which contain “#private#” in the subject line of the email will not be automatically placed in the public file, however, the City of Loveland can't guarantee that email to or from Council marked "#private#" will remain private under CORA.

 - To contact the City Council member representing your ward, use the "Find Address" option on the LOGIC System - Online website to enter your address, and then click the "Create Report" button.
 This website will also help you find things such as your zoning, subdivision plat, trash collection day and many other items of interest.